Gabriela Lena Frank – Composer

 San Diego Opera debut.
 Mexican-born conductor Roberto Kalb makes multiple debuts in the 2022-2023 season, including with San Francisco Opera, Compañía Nacional de Ópera and at the Palacio de Bellas Artes in Mexico City.
 The 2021-2022 season marked a debut with the Opéra Orchestre National Montpellier, as well as return collaborations with Wolf Trap Opera and the National Symphony Orchestra for La traviata, and Opera Theatre of Saint Louis, for the world premiere of Tobias Picker’s Awakenings.
 In 2019, Kalb concluded his five-season tenure as resident conductor and head of music at Opera Theatre of Saint Louis with a critically acclaimed run of Rigoletto in collaboration with the Saint Louis Symphony Orchestra, which Opera News lauded: “The orchestra sounded sublime under the baton of Roberto Kalb, whose buoyant conducting simultaneously led and followed the singers.”
 Additional highlights include productions at the Michigan Opera Theatre, Florida Grand Opera, Tulsa Opera, Kentucky Opera, Opera Maine, as well as performances with the Orquesta Carlos Chavez in Mexico City, and the Orquestra Sinfonica da USP in São Paulo.
 Kalb also worked as cover/assistant conductor for the Detroit Symphony Orchestra, and the Canadian Opera Company in Toronto.
 Kalb is one of the recipients of the 2021 Solti Foundation U.S. Career Assistance Awards.
 He holds degrees from the University of Michigan, and the San Francisco Conservatory of Music, and currently resides in Berlin, Germany with his wife, soprano Mane Galoyan.

-San Diego Opera.
+San Diego Opera debut.
 Born in Mexico City, stage director Lorena Maza has directed more than 50 plays, 5 operas and 5 musicals.
 She has been director of Mexico’s National Theater Company, director of Teatro Helenico and of Teatro UNAM, where she managed 3 venues and produced 35 plays a year.
 She has been an acting teacher for more than 20 years, in the Faculty of Philosophy and Letters at the National University of Mexico as well as at CUT – UNAM.
 She has been recognized with 11 awards for best direction and best play of the year.
 With her work she has participated in 6 national and international festivals; has translated more than 40 dramatic texts, and was the translator for National Theater LIVE.
 In the private sector, she founded and directed the Ocesa theater department of Grupo CIE, producing his first musical Disney’s Beauty and the Beast, with more than 650,000 spectators.
 She wrote, directed and co-produced Bésame Mucho, Ocesa’s first original musical with more than 500 performances and 350,000 spectators.
 In 2017, she opened her own production company, 19TEATRO, together with other theater professionals.

 Gabriela Lena Frank